qmul-ceg/eldbdocs/docs/Data/Lookup.md

 | itl2021_1      | International Territorial Level 1 code defined in 2021 (national region)                                 |
 | itl2021_1_name | ITL1 2021 name                                                                                           |

+> Note:>
-Note that some LAD2023 breakdown into smaller LAU2021, which cause some duplication in the `lad2023` fields.
+> Some LAD2023 breakdown into smaller LAU2021, which cause some duplication in the `lad2023` fields.
 This is not the case, however, for authorities in London.

-### `lu_ons`
+## `lu_ons`
 *ONS codes for Country, Region, NHS Region, County, ICB, Sub-ICB, Local Authority District, with ODS code and CEG short identifier where applicable.*

 | fieldname           | description                             |